Dawn of War - Review

 Demons and stuff...

-However, they still behave appropriately stubborn and as aggressively xenophobic as one would expect of a space marine.
+However, they still behave appropriately stubbornly and as aggressively xenophobic as one would expect of a space marine.
 Led by Captain Angelos, the company of Blood Ravens descends upon the planet Tartarus, which has an immensely large human population that has come under attack from Orks.
 It's up to the Blood Ravens to clear out the Ork threat as quickly as possible.
 However, a warp storm is closing in on the planet, the Orks are behaving differently than usual, and the local residents are starting to go insane, which usually means that Chaos are around.
 Also space-elves.

-If what I just said in the last paragraph mostly flew over your head because you never played Warhammer 40K , don't worry.
+If what I just said in the last paragraph mostly flew over your head because you never played Warhammer 40K, don't worry.
 It's not entirely important that you know any history of the universe or the aliens involved.
-The game won't necessarily hold your hand to explain it to you, but should be able to pick it up and go along with it without any difficulty.
+The game won't necessarily hold your hand to explain it to you but should be able to pick it up and go along with it without any difficulty.
 The core game mechanics and story don't ask you to do anything more with that knowledge.

-If anything, the Warhammer references and material is mostly superficial in terms of the complexity of the story.
+If anything, the Warhammer references and material are mostly superficial in terms of the complexity of the story.
 I'm certain that if you know more about the Warhammer 40,000 universe, you will get much more enjoyment out of the story and the events that play out.
 However, it's not mandatory since the story is still familiar, predictable, and cheesy, in a satisfying way.
 You've heard, played, and seen this sort of story before, so it doesn't require the extra knowledge to make it a Citizen Kane of its genre.

 W40k-2015-11-14-12-47-11-484-e1448669870820-1038x576.png